 A harsh realization sits in and I start laughing.

 It was more of a maniacal, “I might go crazy on something” type of laugh.

 The reason being is because I’m right where I first started when the bus dropped me off.

 That building that in no way, shape, or form looked like a Bus Station or Train Station was actually BOTH; the train station and bus station!!!

 The Journey Continues.

-Instead this time I see paper stapled to telephone poles that says “Cesky Krumlov Bus 400 meters”, “Cesky Krumlov Bus 300 meters”.
+Instead this time I see paper stapled to telephone poles.

-Until I finally get about 2 buildings away and behind a fence, that I was apparently too blind to see last time, was a parking lot with some buses in it.
+I walk about 2 buildings away and behind a fence was a parking lot with buses in it.

-I literally walked around the whole town for an hour to find a bus that was 400 meters away from where I was 1st dropped off.
+I walked around the whole town for an hour to find a bus that was 400 meters away from where I was first dropped off.

-And the rest of that trip didn’t go without a few more mishaps, but I made it where I needed to be and in the end it all worked out.
+And the rest of that trip didn’t go without a few more mishaps.

 That’s how travel usually is.